 Aug 3, 2020 at 11:58 am

 Times for Sturgeon Moon can vary by time zone.
-Dates are based on the local time in Washington DC.
+Dates are based on the local time in Bridgeport.
 Change location

 Traditional Full Moon Names

 - Wolf Moon – January

 - Snow Moon – February

 - Worm Moon – March

 - Buck Moon – July

 - Sturgeon Moon – August